-This is a continuation of The Rise of Blockbuster Video…
+This is a continuation of How Blockbuster became a video rental giant…

 Digital Video Disc

+Let’s talk about a man named Reed Hastings.
 Since its inception, Blockbuster had an intense late fee policy for customers who returned a movie past the time they were meant to.
-Now, with that said, let’s talk about a man named Reed Hastings.
-Hastings made a stop by a local Blockbuster to return a copy of Apollo 13 he had rented earlier, to find that his late fee totaled a whopping $40.
-This made Hastings so angry that he got the idea for online video rental, with no late fees – and thus, Netflix was born – or so the story goes.
-Hastings and his co-founder, Marc Randolph had admitted to the idea having hit them earlier – the concept of shipping parcels over the internet would speed up the mailing process and, after a few trials with some CDs, it showed to be a functioning business model.
+Now, with that said, Hastings made a stop by his local Blockbuster to return a copy of Apollo 13 to find that his late fee totaled a whopping $40.
+It’s said this made Hastings so angry that he got the idea for online video rental, with no late fees – and thus, Netflix was born – or so the story goes.
+Hastings and his Netflix co-founder Marc Randolph had admitted to the idea hitting them earlier – the concept of shipping via the internet would speed up the mailing process considerably, and, after a few trials with some CDs it showed to be a functioning business model.

 The Beginning of The End

-Over the next few years, Blockbuster would continue to spread itself thinner and thinner, with the purchases of several other chains and services, eventually racking up a debt of $1 Billion dollars.
-In March 2010, the company’s stock was completely removed from the New York Stock Exchange.
-Bondholders gave the company until later that year to meet its debt in interest payouts, and when the time came, they couldn’t make it and filed for Chapter 11 bankruptcy protection.
+Over the next few years, Blockbuster would continue to spread itself thinner and thinner with the purchases of several chains and services, and eventually, their debt peaked at around $1 Billion.
+In March 2010, the company’s stock was completely removed from the New York Stock Exchange and they filed for Chapter 11 bankruptcy protection.
+Bondholders gave the company until later that year to meet its debt in interest payouts, and, when the time came, they couldn’t make it.
 The Department of Justice revealed that Blockbuster had insufficient funds for reorganization and was forced to liquidate.
-At this time, the company had bids from the Dish Network, SK Telecom (a South Korean company), as well as former board member Carl Icahn.
+At this time, the company had bids from the Dish Network, SK Telecom (a South Korean company), as well as former board member Carl Icahn, who started a proxy war for control of the company.
 Blockbuster announced that they would attempt to keep 3,000 stores open.
-At this time, James Keyes stepped down as CEO, and Dish would win the bid for the company and revised their statement to keep around 600 stores open, with some being closed on a case-by-case basis.
-Dish ultimately scrapped the idea of reforming Blockbuster into some sort of a Netflix competitor and closed all remaining 300-corporate locations, with only 51 remaining franchisee locations left over.
+James Keyes stepped down as CEO, and Dish would win the bid for the company and revised their statement to keep around 600 stores open with some being closed on a case-by-case basis.
+Dish ultimately scrapped the idea of reforming Blockbuster into some sort of a Netflix competitor, which its last decade had been aimed for and closed all remaining 300-corporate locations, with only 51 remaining franchisee locations left over.
 And now there’s only one left.

 DeGeorge, G. (1999).
 The Making of a Blockbuster: How Wayne Huizenga Built a Sports and Entertainment Empire from Trash, Grit and Videotape.